 At the social level, he should flourish like any child but at his own pace and sometimes in an adapted school system (IME, ULIS ...).

 Will my child have an intellectual disability?

 Yes, people with the syndrome have intellectual disabilities, again with variations.
-They do not have the same faculties as children said to be valid in learning.
+They do not have the same faculties as the so-called valid children in learning.
 But they are intelligent, sensitive and, for many, have a very developed memory.

 Will my child be able to read, write, count?

-Many children are able to read and understand what they are reading.
-Many can also write using digital tools, holding a pencil can be difficult given the little manual dexterity.
-Mathematical concepts are however very succinct for the vast majority.
-Learning time reading and / or counting money is also complicated for many.
+Many children can read and understand what they read.
+Many can also write using digital tools, holding a pencil can be difficult due to limited manual dexterity.
+The mathematical concepts are on the other hand very succinct for the great majority.
+Learning to read the time and / or count change is also complicated for many.